project-march/ProjectMarch/doc/development/testing.rst

 Prerequisites
 -------------
-In order to run the tests you must have already have a workspace setup.
+In order to run the tests you must already have a workspace setup.
 See :ref:`create-your-workspace-label`.